Nelson Madore

-Nelson Madore (born c.
-1943; Died December 24,2020) is a Maine politician and academic.
+Nelson Madore (June 7, 1943 - December 24, 2020) was a Maine politician and academic.
 He was the Mayor of Waterville, Maine from 1999 to 2004, and professor of history, geography and government at Thomas College in Waterville.
 He retired from Thomas College after 40 years in 2009.

 Education and academia

 Madore earned his BA in history and government in 1965 from the University of Maine and his MA in history from Maine two years later in 1967.
 He taught for two years at Penquis Valley High School in Milo, Maine.
 He began teaching courses at Thomas in 1969.
 He earned an EdD in Educational Administration from Vanderbilt University in 1982.

 Madore co-authored and co-edited Voyages: A Maine Franco-American Reader in 2007.
 The anthology was noted as "the most important book published in American Studies in 2007" by a reviewer in the Canadian academic journal University Affairs, and it was presented to Nicolas Sarkozy, President of France, at a ceremony in Washington, DC, in November 2008.